 Paris: A. Delahaye, 1874.

 An important description of blackwater fever.
-Berenger-Féraud had experience of the disease in French West Africa.
+Berenger-Féraud had experience with the disease in French West Africa.

 Subjects: INFECTIOUS DISEASE, INFECTIOUS DISEASE › VECTOR-BORNE DISEASES › Mosquito-Borne Diseases › Malaria